Skip to content

 En Français >

-The former Eaton’s College Street contains one of the finest Art Moderne interiors in Canada, the Carlu.
-It was commissioned by Sir John Craig Eaton to be the flagship for Eaton’s department store.
-Opened in 1931, the Carlu was an impressive and grand complex that was home to refined social and cultural events, hosting several international performers including Duke Ellington, Ella Fitzgerald and Canada’s own Glenn Gould.
-The Carlu closed down in the 1970’s and was to be gutted, but thanks to a group of concerned citizens the seventh floor with its Eaton Auditorium and the Round Room were saved.
-The Carlu is a National Historic Site.
+The former Eaton’s College Street contains one of Canada’s finest Art Moderne interiors, the Carlu.
+The building was commissioned by Sir John Craig Eaton to be the flagship for Eaton’s department store and designed by internationally renowned Jacques Carlu.
+Opened in 1931, the Carlu was an architecturally sophisticated complex home to refined social and cultural events, hosting several international performers including Duke Ellington, Ella Fitzgerald, and Canada’s own, Glenn Gould.
+The Carlu closed down in the 1970’s and was proposed to be gutted or demolished, but thanks to a group of concerned citizens the seventh floor with its Eaton Auditorium and the Round Room were saved.
+The Carlu is now a National Historic Site.

 Location